 “Providing the Census Bureau with the Time to Produce a Complete and Accurate Census”

-On Thursday, September 10, 2020, at 11:00 a.m., Rep. Carolyn B. Maloney, the Chairwoman of the Committee on Oversight and Reform, will hold a hearing on the need for legislative action to extend the statutory deadlines for the Census in light of the coronavirus crisis.
+On Thursday, September 10, 2020, at 11:00 a.m., Rep. Carolyn B. Maloney, the Chairwoman of the Committee on Oversight and Reform, held a hearing on the need for legislative action to extend the statutory deadlines for the Census in light of the coronavirus crisis.

 In response to a request from Commerce Secretary Wilbur Ross and Census Bureau Director Steven Dillingham, the House passed statutory extensions as part of the Heroes Act in May.
 Chairwoman Maloney also introduced stand-alone legislation, the Fair and Accurate Census Act.

 However, in July, the Trump Administration abruptly reversed course.
 Instead of supporting its own request for legislation to extend the deadlines, it cut back operations aimed at reaching the hardest to count communities.
 On August 3, 2020, Director Dillingham announced that the Census Bureau would cut short Self-Response and Nonresponse Follow-up by a full month, and data processing operations by 60 days.